-- a calibration pulser that injects electrical pulses onto the cathode wires of the read-out chambers, - a radioactive Krypton source that can be attached to the gas system, and - a laser system that shoots 336 narrow, intense $(40 \,\mu\text{J} \text{ in } 10 \,\text{ns})$, 266 nm wavelength beams into the TPC volume (see Fig. 2).
+- a calibration pulser that injects electrical pulses onto the cathode wires of the read-out chambers, - a radioactive Krypton source that can be attached to the gas system, and - a laser system that shoots 336 narrow, intense ($40 \,\mu\text{J}$ in $10 \,\text{ns}$), 266 nm wavelength beams into the TPC volume (see Fig. 2).

-The laser system is activated interleaved with collision data taking in order to capture time (and space) dependent variations of the drift velocity, while the Krypton calibration is repeated only once a year in a dedicated session.
+The laser system is activated interleaved with collision data taking in order to capture time (and space) dependent variations of the drift Laser rod Monitor rod